Vancouver Giants: History

 British Columbia-based businessman Ron Toigo was granted a WHL expansion franchise for the city of Vancouver ahead of the 2001–02 season.
 In the following years, the club's ownership group would grow to include Sultan Thiara, former Vancouver Canucks head coach Pat Quinn, the estate of Hockey Hall of Fame member Gordie Howe, and singer Michael Bublé.
-The team was first based out of Pacific Coliseum, the former Canucks arena in downtown Vancouver; in 2016, after 15 seasons, the team moved to the Langley Events Centre.
+The team was first based out of Pacific Coliseum, the former Canucks arena in east Vancouver; in 2016, after 15 seasons, the team moved to the Langley Events Centre.

 After a dismal inaugural season, typical for an expansion team, that saw the Giants win only 13 games, the team rapidly improved.
 In 2002, the Giants selected Gilbert Brule first overall in the WHL Bantam Draft—Brule would go on to become the team's first major star player, beginning with winning the Jim Piggott Memorial Trophy as the WHL's rookie of the year in 2004.
 That season, the team won its first playoff round, defeating the Kamloops Blazers before losing to the Everett Silvertips in the second round.
 Along with the Giants' improving play, the 2004–05 NHL lockout led to a boost in attendance for the club—nearly 9,000 fans attended the team's season-opener, and the team averaged 8,400 spectators that season; Toigo later stated that the lockout was a definite factor in "putting us on the map".
 The Giants capitalized by putting together a string of successful seasons that saw the team capture five consecutive B.C.
 Division titles between 2005 and 2010.

 The run of success began with the hiring of former NHL coach Don Hay as head coach, replacing Dean Evason.
 Then, in 2005, general manager Scott Bonner acquired a number of key players including Kenndal McArdle, Wacey Rabbit, and goaltender Dustin Slade, who, along with Brule, would lead the team to its first championship.
 In 2006, the Giants captured their first league championship, defeating the Moose Jaw Warriors in the league final in four games, with Brule earning most valuable player honours.
 The win advanced the Giants to their first Memorial Cup tournament, in which they were eliminated in the semifinal by the host Moncton Wildcats.
 Despite the loss, Brule recorded 12 points in the tournament, the highest total in the tournament since 1997 and enough to secure the Ed Chynoweth Trophy as the leading scorer.